tommorris/visualstudio-docs.tr-tr/docs/test/how-to-create-a-diagnostic-data-adapter.md

     3. Seçin **Tamam**.

-4. Aşağıdakileri ekleyin `using` deyimlerini Sınıf dosyanıza ekleyin:
+4. Aşağıdaki `using` deyimlerini Sınıf dosyanıza:

     ```csharp
     using Microsoft.VisualStudio.TestTools.Common;